Chart Color Schemes

 AreaSearch assessment of residential development activity positions Browns Plains among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Browns Plains has averaged approximately 75 new dwelling approvals each year over the past five financial years, totalling an estimated 378 homes.
-As of FY-26, 7 approvals have been recorded.
-On average, 2.4 people per year move to the area with each new home constructed between FY-21 and FY-25, reflecting strong demand that supports property values.
+AreaSearch analysis of ABS building approval numbers shows Browns Plains averaged around 75 new dwelling approvals each year over the past 5 financial years, totalling an estimated 378 homes.
+As of FY26, 7 approvals have been recorded.
+Between FY21 and FY25, there was an average of 2.4 people moving to the area per new home constructed, reflecting robust demand that supports property values.
 New homes are being built at an average expected construction cost value of $423,000, slightly above the regional average, suggesting a focus on quality developments.

 This financial year has seen $66.5 million in commercial approvals, indicating high levels of local commercial activity.
-Compared to Greater Brisbane, Browns Plains has around two-thirds the rate of new dwelling approvals per person and places among the 87th percentile of areas assessed nationally, demonstrating robust developer interest in the area.
-New building activity shows 34.0% detached houses and 66.0% attached dwellings, offering affordable entry pathways for downsizers, investors, and first-time purchasers.
-This shift from the current housing mix (currently 78.0% houses) reflects reduced availability of development sites and addresses shifting lifestyle demands and affordability requirements.
+Compared to Greater Brisbane, Browns Plains has around two-thirds the rate of new dwelling approvals per person, placing it among the 87th percentile nationally.
+This activity is significantly above the national average, suggesting robust developer interest in the area.
+New building activity comprises 34.0% detached houses and 66.0% attached dwellings, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
+This represents a considerable shift from the current housing mix of 78.0% houses, reflecting reduced availability of development sites and shifting lifestyle demands and affordability requirements.
 The location has approximately 101 people per dwelling approval, indicating an expanding market.
-According to AreaSearch's latest quarterly estimate, Browns Plains is expected to grow by 1,742 residents through to 2041.

 Frequently Asked Questions - Development